mist64/cbm6502asm/README.md

 Because of its heritage, it is mostly compatible with older Commodore source code, like the [cbmsrc](https://github.com/mist64/cbmsrc) collection.

-This source is based on version "B0.0", dated 1989-06-14 from `4502-asm-for-pc.img` of the [Dennis Jarvis collection](http://6502.org/users/sjgray/dj/) and has been slightly updated:
+This source is based on version "V1.0", dated 1989-08-23, reconstructed from the V1.0 .lis/.lst files in [c65_src.tar.gz](http://www.zimmers.net/anonftp/pub/cbm/src/c65/c65_src.tar.gz) and the B0.0 .c/.h files in 4502-asm-for-pc.img from Steve Gray's [Dennis Jarvis Page](http://6502.org/users/sjgray/dj/).

+It has been slightly updated:
 * A UNIX-style Makefile has been added.
 * The whole source has been linted into a more modern coding style.
+* The syntax has been updated from K&R to ISO C.
 * Some compiler warnings have been fixed.
 * The behavior has been changed to default to lower case extensions.
 * `.IF` has been added for BSO compatibility.